 UK Businesses Reach Pre-Recession Figures

-Business minister Matthew Hancock says the government’s aim is “to make Britain the best place in the world to start and grow a business' and that 'this is now within reach.
-Small businesses are leading our economic recovery and we have thrown our weight behind them, like never before.
+Business minister Matthew Hancock says the government’s aim is 'to make Britain the best place in the world to start and grow a business' and that 'this is now within reach'.
+Small businesses are leading our economic recovery, and we have thrown our weight behind them, like never before.

 He added “There really has never been a better time to start a business.”
 Please share the infographic and spread the positive news amongst small businesses and the wider audience who are considering a move into self employment or starting a small business.